ZetaSploit/bitjecta/README.md

 ## Motivation

-`bitjecta` is being developed as a low-level C++ project for understanding how binary files are represented and structured at the byte level.
+`hexjecta` is being developed as a low-level C++ project for understanding how binary files are represented and structured at the byte level.

 The goal is to progressively move from: